-- B6.
-Before each league game, coaches will provide a batting order that includes every player expected to participate in that game.
-Players will bat in that order throughout the game whether they are playing in the field or not. - B7.
-No player should play in the field more than one inning longer than any other player.
-Every player must play in the field for at least four innings per game and should not be off the field for two consecutive innings.
-Therefore, if one player plays four innings, no one else can play more than five.
-Exceptions to this rule may only occur as the result of injury or premature termination of a game due to weather or darkness.
+- 7. Before each league game, coaches will provide a batting order that includes every player expected to participate in that game.
+Players will bat in that order throughout the game whether they are playing in the field or not. - 8.
+Teams on defense will have 10 fielders, four of whom will be in the outfield.

-- B8.
+- 9. No player should play in the field more than one inning longer than any other player.
+Every player must play in the field for at least 4 innings per game and should not be off the field for two consecutive innings.
+Therefore, if one player plays 4 innings, no one else can play more than 5.
+Exceptions to this rule may only occur as the result of injury or premature termination of a game due to weather or darkness. - 10.
 A player who has not arrived prior to his/her first at bat will be removed from the line-up without penalty to the team.
-A player who arrives after having been removed from the line-up, or who was not included in the original line-up, will be placed at the end of the batting order. - B9.
+A player who arrives after having been removed from the line-up, or who was not included in the original line-up, will be placed at the end of the batting order. - 11.
 A pitcher may pitch a maximum of three innings per game, including extra innings.
 A pitcher must pitch consecutive innings, unless the game goes into extra innings.
-[Example: A pitcher who pitches one or two innings during regular play may return during extra innings to complete his/her total of three.]
-A player throwing one or more pitches in an inning is credited with an inning pitched. - B10.
+[Example: A pitcher who pitches 1 or 2 innings during regular play may return during extra innings to complete his/her total of 3.]
+A player throwing one or more pitches in an inning is credited with an inning pitched. - 12.
 Players that have been removed from the field for a substitute may re-enter the game after the team has recorded at least three outs while the substitute was in the field, or at any time if the substitute is unable to continue play due to illness or injury.
-However, a pitcher my not re-enter as a pitcher, except during extra innings as described in Rule B9, above.
+However, a pitcher my not re-enter as a pitcher, except during extra innings as described in Rule B10, above.